-This waiver is designed to afford every waiver beneficiary (or the legally responsible party), the opportunity to elect to direct care using consumer-directed services.
-The program affords increased beneficiary's choice and independence in meeting home care needs and increasing satisfaction with long term supports.
+This waiver is designed to afford every waiver participant (or the legally responsible party), the opportunity to elect to direct care using consumer-directed services.
+The program affords increased participant's choice and independence in meeting home care needs and increasing satisfaction with long term supports.
 This waiver offers both provider-lead and direct-led service options.
-Waiver services may be directed by the waiver beneficiary or a legally responsible party of the waiver beneficiary.
-Waiver services may also be directed by a representative freely chosen by an adult beneficiary or a legally appointed representative.
+Waiver services may be directed by the waiver participant or a legally responsible party of the waiver participant.
+Waiver services may also be directed by a representative freely chosen by an adult participant or a legally appointed representative.

-Description of Consumer Direction for the purpose of this waiver; consumer-direction, waiver beneficiary will be able
+Description of Consumer Direction for the purpose of this waiver; consumer-direction, waiver participant will be able to:

-- Choose (hire), the personal assistant who will provide their care; - Train, supervise, and evaluate the worker; - Negotiate the rate of pay and other benefits; - Release (terminate) the worker should this become necessary; - Select individual providers and direct reimbursement for several other waiver services (identified previously in Appendix C-1/C-3); and - Engage in a cooperative working arrangement, with a financial manager who will pay the beneficiary's worker, handle federal and state taxes and other payroll or benefits related to the employment of the worker, and reimburse other service providers under the direction of the waiver beneficiary.
+- Choose (hire), the personal assistant who will provide their care; - Train, supervise, and evaluate the worker; - Negotiate the rate of pay and other benefits; - Release (terminate) the worker should this become necessary; - Select individual providers and direct reimbursement for several other waiver services (identified previously in Appendix C-1/C-3); and - Engage in a cooperative working arrangement, with a financial manager who will pay the participant's worker, handle federal and state taxes and other payroll or benefits related to the employment of the worker, and reimburse other service providers under the direction of the waiver participant.

-To be eligible for consumer-direction, a waiver beneficiary or designated responsible party must:

-Meet basic criteria to be assessed for HCBS waiver participation (e.g., at risk of institutional care; be eligible for Medicaid); Understand the rights and responsibilities of directing one's own plan of care; be willing and able to self-direct or select a representative who is willing and capable of assuming this responsibility.
-A self-assessment questionnaire must be completed to assess ability of the waiver beneficiary/primary caregiver to direct care.
-If there are areas for improvement or additional support, the case advisor works with the waiver beneficiary/primary caregiver to build these competencies.
-Approval to direct care is not approved until the waiver beneficiary/primary caregiver shows evidence of competencies in all areas.
+To be eligible for consumer-direction, a waiver participant or designated responsible party must: Meet criteria to be assessed for HCBS waiver participation (e.g., at risk of institutional care; be eligible for Medicaid); Understand the rights and responsibilities of directing one's own plan of care; be willing and able to self-direct or select a representative who is willing and capable of assuming this responsibility.
+A self-assessment questionnaire must be completed to assess ability of the waiver participant/primary caregiver to direct care.
+If there are areas for improvement or additional support, the case advisor works with the waiver participant/primary caregiver to build these competencies.
+Approval to direct care is not approved until the waiver participant/primary caregiver shows evidence of competencies in all areas.

-The State Medicaid agency, case management entities, financial management agencies, waiver service providers and other providers interacts with and participate in the beneficiary's service plan.
+The State Medicaid agency, case management entities, financial management agencies, waiver service providers and other providers interacts with and participate in the participant's service plan.

-The Case management entity provides care advisement to the beneficiary on a monthly and quarterly basis.
+The Case management entity provides care advisement to the participant monthly and quarterly.
 The care advisor is a specialized case manager from a case management entity, with an understanding of consumer direction.
-The care advisor focuses on empowering waiver beneficiaries to define and direct their own direct staff and services.
-The care advisor guides and supports the waiver beneficiary, rather than directing and managing the waiver beneficiary throughout the service planning and delivery process.
-The care advisor provides four basic functions of case management (assessing, care planning, referral/linkage, and monitoring/follow-up).
-These functions are done under the guidance and direction of the consumer-directed beneficiary.
+The care advisor focuses on empowering waiver participants to define and direct their own direct care worker and services.
+The care advisor guides and supports the waiver participant, rather than directing and managing the waiver participant throughout the service planning and delivery process.
+The care advisor provides four core functions of case management (assessing, care planning, referral/linkage, and monitoring/follow-up).
+These functions are done under the guidance and direction of the consumer-directed participant.